-Therefore, to answer the question of how to model the girder-deck connection, the connection modeling is unnecessary if the composite bridge is modeled using "all-frame" option in the composite bridge wizard.
+Therefore, to answer the question of how to model the girder-deck connection, the connection modeling is unnecessary if the composite bridge is modeled using the "all-frame" option in the composite bridge wizard.
 This is because the composite action is transformed into equivalent section properties.

 Besides "all frame", we can also choose the modeling type to be "deck as plate, girder as frame" in the composite bridge wizard.
 The software will create plate elements separately for the deck.
-Then the beam elements representing the girders will be connected to the plate elements using rigid connection.
-The rigid connection can be set up as shown in figure 3, in which an additional node below the bottom of the girder node is defined.
-This node has fixed boundary condition, and is connected with master node defined at the bottom of the girder using an elastic link to simulate the stiffness and thickness of the realistic bridge bearing.
+Then the beam elements representing the girders will be connected to the plate elements using the rigid connection.
+The rigid connection can be set up as shown in Figure 3, in which an additional node below the bottom of the girder node is defined.
+This node has a fixed boundary condition and is connected with the master node defined at the bottom of the girder using an elastic link to simulate the stiffness and thickness of the realistic bridge bearing.
 The nodes S1, S2, and S3 are slave nodes on the girder and the deck that would be dominated by the displacement of the master node.
 The article Types of Links in Midas Civil introduces types of links (rigid links, elastic links, etc.) in midas Civil and how to correctly model them in bridge structures.
-As far as construction stage analysis and time step method goes, the rigid links explained above can be activated when the designed composite action happens in the sequence of the construction phasing.
+As far as construction stage analysis and time step method go, the rigid links explained above can be activated when the designed composite action happens in the sequence of the construction phasing.

 Figure 3.
 (Left) Incorrect boundary configuration where master node is the girder insertion at the top.
 (Middle) Incorrect boundary configuration where master node is the girder's bottom node.
 (Right) Correct boundary configuration where master node is an extra node defined a distance below the bottom of the girder, and the master node is connected to the girder bottom using an elastic link.
 Midas Bridge Library - Types of Links in Midas Civil (Luis J. Vila).